haofeixu/aanet/README.md

 ## Evaluation

-To enable fast experimenting, evaluation is running on-the-fly without saving the intermediate results.
+To enable fast experimenting, evaluation runs on-the-fly without saving the intermediate results.

 We provide two types of evaluation setting: